- A massive dose of EAA's (over 14g!) to stimulate protein synthesis

-Recover EAA™ contains NO stimulants and can be taken any time of day to support muscle recovery and growth, including pre workout, post workout, or as a low-calorie between meal snack.
+Recover EAA™ contains NO stimulants and can be taken any time of day to support muscle recovery and growth, including pre-workout, post-workout, or as a low-calorie between-meal snack.

 Leucine really needs no introduction these days, especially in fitness circles.
-It’s the pride and joy of every amino acid formula and one of the main reasons whey protein is a staple for every athlete.
+It’s the pride and joy of every amino acid formula and one of the main reasons why protein is a staple for every athlete.

 What makes leucine the proverbial belle of the ball (and BCAA) is its ability to stimulate the mechanistic target of rapamycin (mTOR).

-mTOR is a cellular signaling pathway that which dictates cell metabolism, growth, proliferation, survival. mTOR is present in two complexes (mTORC1 and mTORC2), but for the purposes of muscle recovery and growth, the one we’re interested in is mTOR1 as it is responsible for muscle protein synthesis (i.e. muscle building).
+mTOR is a cellular signaling pathway that dictates cell metabolism, growth, proliferation, survival. mTOR is present in two complexes (mTORC1 and mTORC2), but for the purposes of muscle recovery and growth, the one we’re interested in is mTOR1 as it is responsible for muscle protein synthesis (i.e. muscle building).

-Not only does leucine directly stimulate protein synthesis, it also stops muscle protein breakdown (a.k.a. catabolism), meaning it affects both factors that impact muscle growth.
+Not only does leucine directly stimulate protein synthesis, but it also stops muscle protein breakdown (a.k.a. catabolism), meaning it affects both factors that impact muscle growth.

 Isoleucine is similar in structure to leucine and can also stimulate muscle protein synthesis.
 Though, it’s not quite as potent of an “anabolic trigger” as leucine, which is why it’s known as leucine’s “weaker brother” in certain circles.